elisemercury/difPy-dev/docs/parameters.rst

 recursive (bool)
 ^^^^^^^^^^^^

-By default, difPy will search for matching images recursively within the subdirectories of the subdirectories specified in the :ref:`directory` parameter.
+By default, difPy will search for matching images recursively within the subdirectories of the :ref:`directory` parameter.
 If set to ``False``, subdirectories will not be scanned.

 ``True`` = (default) searches recursively through all subdirectories in the directory paths